You are hereSuper Cropping Marijuana: Simple Secret to Bigger Yields

 Until then, she'll be able to transport nutrients and maintain all normal processes as long as she has the tape to reinforce her.

-If plant tries to straighten any branches, just tie them down.
-They'll easily give in to your will after being super cropped.
+If plant tries to straighten any branches, just tie them down (using Low Stress Training techniques).
+Stems will easily give in to your will after being super cropped.

 FINAL RESULT: More buds, more branches, and a shorter, more controlled and bushy plant.
 Perfect for closet, stealth grows.